Prinzhorn/skrollr/README.md

 Absolute vs relative mode
 -----

 Being only able to define key frames in absolute values is simply insufficient for some cases.
-For example if you don't know where an element will exactly be in the document.
+For example, if you don't know exactly where an element will be in the document.
 That's why there are two modes for key frames, namely `absolute` and `relative` mode.

 ### absolute mode (or document mode)

 The key frames are defined as absolute values describing how much the **document** has been scrolled down.

 The syntax is `data-[offset]-[anchor]`, where `offset` can be any integer (0 is default) and `anchor` can be either `start` (default) or `end`.
-Either `offset` or `anchor` can be ommited in some situations.
+Either `offset` or `anchor` can be omitted in some situations.
 Here are some examples of key frames and their meaning.

 * `data-0` = `data-start` = `data-0-start`: When the scroll top is 0.
 * `data-100` = `data-100-start`: When the scroll top is 100.